 Our Oranjestad hotel is the perfect home base for your stay in Aruba.
-Enjoy fun in the sun at nearby Surfside Beach or Eagle Beach.
+Enjoy fun in the sun and take advantage of our free shuttle to the beach at nearby Surfside Beach or Eagle Beach.
 Be adventurous with a hike around Arikok National Park or a jeep safari ride to the Natural Pool.
 Then visit California Lighthouse or Alto Vista Chapel to round out your stay.

 Surfside Beach is one of Oranjestad’s most family-friendly beaches.
 It offers calm, shallow waters for swimming or canoeing, and shady trees for the perfect picnic spot.
 On-site bars and restaurants are nearby for your convenience.

 Even the youngest visitors will enjoy splashing around in this beautiful lagoon.
 Baby Beach is known for its calm, shallow waters, perfect for snorkeling.
 Visitors can also enjoy on-site barbecue, or lounge in the shade under a complimentary hut.

 Dig your toes into the soft white sands of Eagle Beach, arguably the most famous beach in Aruba.
 If you get hungry, nearby restaurants will help replenish your energy while plenty of trees offer the perfect picnic spot.